KartulUdus/PoracleJS/docs/commands.md

 `!area add Tallinn` If the admin has set up a [Geofence](config.md)  name Tallinn, this command will add tracking from that area to the user.
 In case the area is not configured, the bot will reply with the areas that are available.
-You can also use multiple areas in the same command (separated by spaces) and only availble ones will be added.
+You can also use multiple areas in the same command (separated by spaces) and only available ones will be added.

 ###### !area remove

 `!area remove Tallinn` Removes Tallinn from tracked areas if configured and currently tracked.
-You can also use multiple areas in the same command (separated by spaces) and only availble ones will be removed.
+You can also use multiple areas in the same command (separated by spaces) and only available ones will be removed.

 ###### !tracked